biomonash/nillumbik/backend/README.md

 ### Documentation (`/docs`)
 - Auto-generated Swagger documentation files
 - Written as doc comments in each controller function
+- Run `make gen-doc` each time you modify the comment

 ## Database Schema